 One of the top beach destinations in the world.

 One of La Jolla’s biggest draw for locals and visitors alike are the beautiful beaches.
-During the summer and autumn months, the surf is relatively gentle with warm waters in 70s.
+During the summer and autumn months, the surf is relatively gentle with warm waters in the 70s.
 Swimmers, snorkelers, scuba divers, kayakers as well as surfers can enjoy the golden sands of La Jolla Shores.
-Be sure to keep an eye out for migrating whales off the coast as they travel to and from Baja California.
+Be sure to keep an eye out for migrating whales off the coast.
+They travel to and from Baja California.

 Small Harbor Fishing Pier